 Gained the appropriate levels of local church registrations and awards for Eco Church

-- Bronze Eco Diocese: at least 10% of local churches awarded
+- Bronze Eco District: at least 10% of local churches awarded

-- Silver Eco Diocese: at least 20% of local churches awarded
+- Silver Eco District: at least 20% of local churches awarded

-- Gold Eco Diocese: at least 40% of local churches awarded
+- Gold Eco District: at least 40% of local churches awarded

 Achieved the EC Bronze/Silver/Gold level